Sebas1705/parking-mpi/parking2/README.md

-# Parking v3
+# Parking v2

-Like parking v2 but you can input a number of floors apart from places.
+Like parking v1 but you can use trucks.